OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

     Fixed buffer value (instead of the actual distance) (default: 0)

-.. options:: --nodata <NODATA>
+.. option:: --nodata <NODATA>

     Nodata value for the output raster.
 If not specified, the nodata value of the input band will be used.

-.. options:: --respect-input-nodata
+.. option:: --respect-input-nodata

     When set, nodata pixels in the input raster will be treated as nodata in the output raster.